Gradings in Taekwon-Do

-Gradings are an important aspect of any martial arts training as they should indicate and measure the student’s proficiency in that art, and allow further learning to take place and also are the tool used to determine taekwondo belt advancement.
+Gradings are an important aspect of any martial arts training.
+They indicate the student’s proficiency in that art, and allow further learning to take place.
+They are the tool used to determine taekwondo belt advancement.

 A grading assesses one’s technical ability, knowledge, indomitable spirit and physical conditioning.
 The complexity of tasks increases in accordance with rank advancement.

-The different coloured belts indicate the student’s current level of achievement, and also indicate the student’s seniority within that class.
+The different coloured belts indicate the student’s current level of achievement.

-Monday 16th April – Balwyn Black Belt Grading
+Sunday 9th December – Canberra Black Belt Grading

 A Black Belt grading will be conducted at Thoroughbred Taekwon-Do, Melbourne by Master Michael Muleta, 8th Degree.